 6. Not Being Ready for the Worst

 Speaking of unpredictable nature, you just never know what being in the outdoors might have in store for you.
 That being said, it is important to always remember to bring plenty of emergency gear.
 It is a common rookie mistake to fall into a little bit of trouble, while hunting, and then not have the necessary safety equipment.
 Matches, a spare blanket, a first-aid kit, a flashlight, food and water, even your phone; are all things you should bring with you.
 You can always shut your phone off when you’re hunting, so it won’t go off or distract you.
 But take it with you, just in case of emergencies.
-You just never know what you might end up needing if you accidently hurt yourself or if you wind up getting stuck out overnight.
+If you’re with a group then it would be even better to look for the Best Two Way Radios to take with you so you can keep in contact, should you split up.
+You just never know what you might end up needing if you accidentally hurt yourself or if you wind up getting stuck out overnight.
 It’s always better to be safe than to be sorry.

 7. Being Careless With Weapons

-Another rookie mistake is being careless with your loaded weapons.
+There is a lot of equipment involved in hunting, from an elevator bracket for deer stand to your ammo and everything needs to be looked after but one of the biggest rookie mistakes you could make is being careless with your loaded weapons.
 You’ve got to think ahead and be smart about this one.
 If your weapon is in a car, make sure that the gun is not loaded.
-Not only can this cause unintentional discharge, but it also illegal to have a loaded weapon inside a car in most states anyways.
+Not only can this cause unintentional discharge, but it also illegal to have a loaded weapon inside a car in most states anyway.
 It is also safer to unload your gun when making your way over fences or any kind of difficult terrain.
 If your gun is loaded an unintentional fall could cause your weapon to accidentally fire off, not only potentially ruining your hunt, but it can even hurt somebody around you, which is much worse.
 Your gun should only be loaded while you’re in hunting mode.
 Apart from that, keep it unloaded for extra safety.
 You also need to keep your other gears such as the scope, sling, arrow etc organized and handy.